phytec/doc-bsp-yocto/source/bsp/imx8/imx8mp/mainline-head.rst

 Even if there is no network available, you can update the eMMC.
 For that, you only need a ready-to-use image file (``*.wic``) located on the SD card.
-Because the image file is quite large, you have to enlarge your SD card to use its full space (if it was not enlarged before).
-To enlarge your SD card, see Resizing ext4 Root Filesystem.
+Because the image file is quite large, you have to create a third partition.
+To create a new partition or enlarge your SD card, see |ref-format-sd|.

 Alternatively, flash a partup package to the SD card, as described in
 |ref-getting-started|.
 This will ensure the full space of the SD card is used.